KNejad/university-notes/README.md

+#Note: This is just an archive.
+Newer notes are available at bitbucket.org/knejad/university-notes

 # university-notes

 Here is where I place all of my university notes from my studies at The University of Aberdeen.